funkycochise/Insert-Coin_Res/README.md

 To use it download complete_scripts.7z and run insertcoin.sh script.
 To update the menu, just run this script again.

-THe script relies on update_all script https://github.com/theypsilon/Update_All_MiSTer activate Main, JTCORES, unofficial and Misc/coin-op collection"
+The script relies on update_all script https://github.com/theypsilon/Update_All_MiSTer activate Main, JTCORES, unofficial and Misc/coin-op collection"